Richard Barter, also known as Rattlesnake Dick and Dick Woods, was a California outlaw who stole horses and robbed mining camps.

 Rattlesnake Bar, California, courtesy All Trails.

 After his parents died in about 1850, he, his brother, his sister, her husband, and a cousin immigrated to the United States and joined a wagon train to Oregon.
 They first settled in Sweet Home, Oregon, near Corvallis.
 Soon, Dick, his cousin, and his brother headed south to join the California Goldrush.
 They made their way to Rattlesnake Bar on the American River in Placer County, but all the claims had already been staked, so they worked for other miners for a while.
 It was here that he earned the nickname “Rattlesnake Dick.”
 A year later, Richard’s brother and cousin returned to Oregon.
 However, Barter was confident that he would make a gold strike and stayed.
-Failing to find gold the legitimate way, he soon turned to rustling horses, and in 1853, he was convicted of grand larceny and sentenced to a year at San Quentin.
+Failing to find gold the legitimate way, he soon turned to horse rustling, and in 1853, he was convicted of grand larceny and sentenced to a year at San Quentin.

 After he was released, he hooked up with outlaw Tom Bell’s gang and participated in a string of horse thefts, robberies, and killings in California’s mining country.
 Following Bell’s death in 1856, Rattlesnake Dick took control of the gang and continued their outlaw ways.